anu-bdsi/workshop-intro-to-linux-aug-2023/00_set_up.md

 Normally, when we use conda to install packages, we create different environments for each project.
 In this way, the packages won't conflict each other and are more organised.

-In this short course, we will do a small project where we find the variants of some DNA sequencing data of E. coli.
+In this short course, we will do a small project where we find the variants of some DNA sequencing data of E.coli.
 This bioinformatic process is called variant calling.
 So, we can create a new conda environment called `ecoli-vc`, and install the needed packages in this environment.

 ```sh
 # to create a new conda environment